Now accepting new patients — call 212-328-1180

 Can Visceral Manipulation help if my pain is not in my abdomen?

 Sometimes.
-Restrictions in the viscera and related fascia can influence the spine, ribs, pelvic mechanics, and overall tension patterns - so the "source" may not match the symptom location.
+Restrictions in the viscera and related fascia can influence the spine, ribs, pelvic mechanics, and overall tension patterns — so the source may not match the symptom location.

 What is different about Dr. Kaminsky's approach?